poshjosh/chinomsoikwuagwu.com/2018/12/14/Automate-deployment-of-Jenkins-to-AWS_Part-2_Full-automation_Single-EC2-instance.md

 via `http://<public-dns>:8080` and sonarqube server via `http://<public-dns>:9000` where public dns is the public dns of the EC2 instance.

+If you encounter any problems read the observations section at the end of this article.

 Remember,  we hard coded jenkins credentials into the Dockerfile.
 ```
 ENV JENKINS_USER poshjosh